 This spring 5,000 trees will be distributed to grower evaluators, so the apples themselves are still a ways off.
-But they're worth the anticipation. "
+But they're worth the anticipation. << by Tim Steury :: photos by Zach Mazur

 The flavor of the WA 2 is a nice blend of sweet and enough acidity to give it character.
 It's juicy, crisp, and firm, with intense apple flavor.